How To Make Lash Shampoo

 Much like shampoo for your hair, lash shampoo is a cleanser specifically made for your lashes and lash extensions.

-While it might seem like your regular facial cleanser or eye makeup remover is doing the job of ridding your eye area of excess makeup or oil, those products can often leave bits of makeup behind or a coating of oil on the lash extensions.
+While it might seem like your regular facial cleanser or eye makeup remover is doing the job of removing excess makeup or oil from your eye area, those products can often leave bits of makeup behind or a coating of oil on your lash extensions.

 Lash shampoos are designed to be gentle on the eye area, deeply cleansing to remove dirt, oil, and makeup, while nourishing your lash extensions and preserving the bond from breaking down too soon.